OpenGamma/Strata/modules/basics/src/docs/day-counts.rst

 =========

 The OG-Basics project includes a comprehensive implementation of day count conventions.
-The key interface is ``DayCount`` which defines methods to obtain and query a specific day count:
+The key interface is ``DayCount`` which defines methods to obtain and query a specific day count.

 Each day count implementation has a unique name.
 This can be used to obtain the day count via the static method ``DayCount.of(String)``: